ImageMagick/Usage-Markdown/quantize/index.md

 *If you try this, with success or failure, please mail me*

-Ideally, what I would like to see added to IM is a way to specify a small number of specific colors, that must be part of the final color map, and then somehow ask IM to pick the best colors for rest of the colors in the color map, for a specific image.
+Ideally, what I would like to see added to IM, is a way to specify a small number of specific colors, that must be part of the final color map, and then somehow ask IM to pick the best colors for rest of the colors in the color map, for a specific image.

 ### Color Quantization and Transparency {#color_trans}

-ImageMagick by default not only generates fully opaque colors, but also attempts to generate semi-transparent colors.
+ImageMagick, by default, not only generates fully opaque colors, but also attempts to generate semi-transparent colors.
-In this way, images containing transparent shadows or other overlay effects will not loose those effects.
+In this way, images containing transparent shadows or other overlay effects will not lose those effects.

-However as IM v6.2.6, color quantization that involves transparency was modified so as to treat all fully-transparent colors as being the same color.
+However, as IM v6.2.6, color quantization that involves transparency was modified so as to treat all fully-transparent colors as being the same color.
 This is a linear modification, so colors which are only half-transparent are also thought to be closer together than if they were fully opaque.

-Because of this modification IM Color Quantization will still generate semi-transparent colors, but will concentrate more on the opaque colors and less on the fully transparent colors in the image.
+Because of this modification, IM Color Quantization will still generate semi-transparent colors, but will concentrate more on the opaque colors and less on the fully transparent colors in the image.

-For example here I generate a [Rainbow Gradient](../canvas/#gradient_colorspace) of colors, with the image fully-opaque at the top, and fully-transparent at the top.
+For example here I generate a [Rainbow Gradient](../canvas/#gradient_colorspace) of colors, with the image fully opaque at the top, and fully transparent at the top.
 I have displayed the images on a background pattern so that you can see just how transparent the image is.

 ~~~